-While specific projects vary with the institution's needs and priorities, interns have the opportunity to work in diverse settings, such as curatorial, education, conservation, administration etc. Interns participate in the ongoing work of a particular department, complete a project or a distinct portion of a larger project.
+While specific projects vary with the institution's needs and priorities, interns have the opportunity to work in diverse settings, such as visitor experience, curatorial, education, conservation, administration, etc..
+Interns participate in the ongoing work of a particular department, complete a project or a distinct portion of a larger project.
 Interns work alongside staff members in a tutorial arrangement and gain invaluable skills and training in museum and gallery practice.
-This internship is great for undergraduates and graduates interested in pursuing a career in museums.
-Museums usually require a time commitment of 8 weeks.
+This internship is great for undergraduates, graduates and graduate students who have completed relevant coursework.
+Art galleries require a minimum time commitment of 4 weeks, museums usually require a minimum time commitment of 10 weeks.
+Questions?
+Click here

 HR and PR interns gain experience in either a private consultancy or in a department within a large company.
 HR interns are involved in a variety of tasks including interviews, issue letters of acceptance/rejection, and be a part of training and development.
 Interns are exposed to the employment procedures of a foreign country, and gain knowledge of Irish labor laws.
 Those focusing on PR work either on projects for a specific company, or assist a large team with long-term tasks.
 Interns must have an educational background in HR, PR, or related fields.

 "I had an absolutely fantastic experience at my internship.
 The individuals I worked with recognized quickly that I was capable of more than basic administrative work, and had no problem giving me more responsibility and more “real” work to do.
 They were also really welcoming and treated me like a true member of their staff.
 I was working at a relatively large company (especially for Ireland) so being able to have exposure to a lot of different aspects of Human Resources (the area I interned in) was really interesting." -Lauren, HR Intern